 Or Was It a Dream?: The episode "And Then There Was Shawn" turned out to be an extended dream Shawn was having of some maniac in a skull mask killing everyone in detention to make sure Cory and Topanga stayed together.
 The killer was revealed to be Shawn... by Shawn.
 After he wakes up and everyone leaves Mr. Feeny's classroom... the killer emerges from behind the computer stand and departs the room.

-Out of Focus: After Shawn and Topanga proved to be Break Out Characters and Mr. Turner was introduced, Corey and Eric's family pretty much got pushed out of the limelight.
+Out of Focus: After Shawn and Topanga proved to be Break Out Characters and Mr. Turner was introduced, Cory and Eric's family pretty much got pushed out of the limelight.
 Morgan was even briefly got the Chuck Cunningham Syndrome before the writers brought her back.
-By the time the cast went to college, Alan and Amy were only to around to give advice to the newly married Corey.
+By the time the cast went to college, Alan and Amy were only to around to give advice to the newly married Cory.

 Topanga after Fear Strikes Out the 9th episode, doesn't get much focus in season 2 Her other appearances after that are minimal and have little impact on the plot.